thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * make a way more precise index : with all function names etc
     * add undo function : at least tell to go through the logs or the passed litoy json files
     * mention somewhere the link with eisenhower matrixes
-    * use pyenv to figure out the environnement needed to run litoy, then specify it in the readme
+    * use pyenv to figure out the environment needed to run litoy, then specify it in the readme
     * add gif to show demo
     * if local video => ffmpeg : https://github.com/kkroening/ffmpeg-python + get file size
     * randomly add a warning that YOU'RE GONNA DIE SOMEDAY, along with some stats as to how probable it is
     * answer to this guy https://www.lesswrong.com/posts/54Bw7Yxouzdg5KxsF/how-do-you-organise-your-reading
     * use pyinstaller to try to package the damn thing
     * investigate wether to user this to manage settings :  https://pypi.org/project/simple-settings/

- ### periodic checks :
-     * check if mypy is fine
+## Acknowledgement (not ordered)
+* Thanks to Emile Emery for his help in determining the best sorting algorithm to use and implementing it.
+* Thanks to [Kryzar (Antoine Leudière)](https://github.com/kryzar) for his insight on UI.